guoxx/ProtoLab/README.md

 I had integrate renderdoc 0.2.6 for shader debugging.
 Launch with parameter ``-renderdoc`` or ``/renderdoc``, then renderdoc.dll will be loaded.
 Use key ``c`` to have a capture.
 Captured file will be saved in ``Your working directory/renderdoc``.

 ## Known issues

+* Deferred context not work well with renderdoc, can't display mesh correctly in mesh view due to the missing information of index buffer.